 This was further aggravated by the loss of local employment due to the closure of many of the local industries where people worked, such as the Gresford (1908-1973) and Bersham (1864-1986) Collieries and the Brymbo Steel Works (1796-1990) in the 1970’s and 1980’s.
-The summary of which all helped to contribute towards the reputation the housing estate gained.
+The summary of which contributed towards the depression and reputation the housing estate gained.

-The new and modern Brymbo Steel Works in 1979 being fitted out with the latest type of steel rolling equipment in the 1980’s before closure in 1990.
+The new and modern Brymbo Steel Works in 1979 being fitted out with the latest type and state of the art steel rolling equipment before closure in 1990?